Gathering in Silence

 The LORD lifts up those who are bowed down;

 Author: Sandee Gamet

 God, we come at this time remembering the events that led to Jesus’ death.
 He was a man of truth, without political power, poor and misunderstood.

 Today we continue to see those without power being denied the worth in which they were created.
 We struggle to find peace in a world that often seeks power over justice.
 We are tempted to hurt others that have hurt us like one of the disciples rather than acting with compassion as Jesus did.
 We struggle to discern truth and to find ways to heal and stop violence.

 When we are tempted to run away rather than proclaiming who we are as Christians, bless us with courage, patience, and love to confront acts of injustice and violence.
 Help us to see ways we can bring your vision of shalom to our families, friends, communities, and creation.
 We pray these things in the name of the Prince of Peace, Jesus Christ.
 Amen.

 You are invited to share in the hymn for today, “Louez le Seigneur !” number 106 in Community of Christ Sings.
 You may silently reflect on the meaning of the text or join in singing number 106.

 Prayers of the People

 As we enter a time of guided prayer, meditation, and musical reflection, you are invited to offer silent prayers or meditate during the moments of quiet.
-The Prayers of the People this day begin with ourselves and then, enlarging life’s circle, move outward to include those we know and love, to strangers and enemies, to the entire world, and to all of creation.
+The Prayers of the People begin with individuals and groups, then move out from this Temple of peace to include the human family and, ultimately, the planet.